T-Fletcher/FontAwesome-5-Pro-icons/README.md

  - all icons, without variants
  - free icons
  - pro icons
- - all non-brand icons
- - brand icons
+ - brand icons (these don't appear anywhere else)

  The FA library has 1852 icons, of which the variants combine to make 7864 possible icons: